Neblina metaltail: Feeding

 The neblina metaltail feeds mostly on nectar but details of its diet are lacking.
 Males defend feeding territories.
 In addition to nectaring, it catches small arthropods by sallies from a perch.

 Breeding

 Very little is known about the neblina metaltail's breeding phenology.
 The only nest was found in August; a female was on it.
 The nest was a cup made mostly from moss with lichens on the outside placed in a small cavity on a rock face.

 Vocalization

 The neblina metaltail's vocalizations have variously been described as "a rather loud seet-seet-seet-ti-tttt...and 'a jerky, wiry chatter'."

 Status

 The IUCN originally assessed the neblina metaltail as Threatened.
-The assessement was changed to Near Threatened in 2004 and to the present Least Concern in 2012.
+The assessment was changed to Near Threatened in 2004 and to the present Least Concern in 2012.
 Though its population is estimated at fewer than 6700 mature individuals and is believed to be decreasing, much of its range is remote, protected, and not severely fragmented.
 It is considered fairly common in much of its range but local in Ecuador.